saikamal33/Mark-11/Proj-5/README.md

 2) Install dependencies

        pip3 install -r requirements.txt
-3)Now we can run the application
+3) Now we can run the application

        python3 generate_dockerfile.py

 in this Repo there are two python codes that can generate the docker images based on the language. one imports subprocess while the other uses ollama import to process the request